sxs-collaboration/spectre/docs/DevGuide/Travis.md

 On macOS builds we haven't yet had success with using `ccache` with a precompiled header.
 We disable the precompiled header and build in debug mode only to have reasonable build times.

+## Build Stages

+In order to avoid timeouts we build SpECTRE in various stages, carrying over the ccache from one stage to the next.
+This allows us to avoid recompiling the code in the next stage (there is some small overhead from running ccache instead of not doing anything at all).
+The first stage builds all the SpECTRE libraries but none of the executables or testing libraries.
+The second stage builds builds the test executables, runs the tests, and also runs ClangTidy, include-what-you-use, and various other checks.
+Another stage could be added that builds some of the test libraries if necessary.